Karen Greenway 1949 - 2020 - Obituary

 Karen was a homemaker.

-She is survived by her son, Anthony "Tony" Wilson, of Fort Wayne; her daughter, Angela Wilson, of Decatur; two brothers, Gary (Ruby) Masonbrink, of Butler and Les (Doris) Masonbrink, of Florida; a sister, Diane Norton, of North Carolina; five grandsons; and eight great-grandchildren.
+Among survivorts are her son, Anthony "Tony" Wilson of Fort Wayne; daughter, Angela Wilson of Decatur; two brothers, Gary (Ruby) Masonbrink of Butler and Les (Doris) Masonbrink of Florida; a sister, Diane Norton of North Carolina; five grandsons and eight great-grandchildren.

 Preferred memorials are to the family, payable through the funeral home.